Stochastic analysis of ultra-high energy cosmic ray interactions

-where $[n] \choose k$ denotes the set formed by all $n \choose k$ combinations of $k$ indices chosen out of $n$ possible.
-This expression yields the ISeC result if only one nucleon emission channel exists, as for each $n$ only survives the term
+where $[n] \choose k$ denotes the set formed by all $n \choose k$ combinations of $k$ indices chosen out of $n$ possible indices.
+This expression yields the ISeC result when there is only one nucleon emission channel, since only the term ,

-which yields the inverse rate for the $n$-th species, so the sum of these $n$ terms yields the expected result.
+survives for each $n$, yielding the inverse rate for the $n$-th species.
+Thus, the sum of these $n$ terms yields the expected result.
 Furthermore, it is evident that with the regularity condition this expression produces the result for RSeCs.

-However, for CoCs this expresion produces shorter values, which can be appreciated with an example.
-Assuming the case where all species can undergo one-nucleon loss with a branching ratio $\chi$ (and therefore a branching ratio of $1-\chi$ for two-nucleon loss channel) we have the term
+However, for CoCs this expression produces shorter values, as can be seen in the following example.
+Assuming that all species can undergo one-nucleon loss with a branching ratio $\chi$, so that the two-nucleon loss channel has a branching ratio of $1-\chi$, we have the term,

-similar to the previous case for one-nucleon loss only, and we have $n-2$ terms where only one two-nucleon loss rate appears
+similar to the previous case for one-nucleon loss only, and we have $n-2$ terms, where only one two-nucleon loss rate appears,

-and we have $n-3 \choose 2$ terms where two two-nucleon loss rates appear
+and we have $n-3 \choose 2$ terms where two two-nucleon loss rates appear,

 and so on.
-Grouping terms ending in the same species $S_n$ yields
+Grouping terms ending in the same species, $S_n$, yields

 which is shorter than the corresponding inverse rate for the $n$-th species.
-Indeed, a comparison of the expression to $(\chi+ (1-\chi))^{n-1}$ it is clear that the coefficients in the expression are smaller than the binomial coefficients.
-This occurs for all $n$ terms and explains the reduced expectation values for the full disintegration distance in CoCs compared to serial cascades.
+Indeed, comparing the expression to $(\chi+ (1-\chi))^{n-1}$ makes it clear that the coefficients in the expression are smaller than the binomial coefficients.
+This occurs for all $n$ terms and explains why the expectation values for the full disintegration distance are reduced in CoCs compared to serial cascades.